ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

   # please don't use git commit * -m "commit message", we want to keep track of individual commits
   ```
   - Open a new issue in ESMValCore's [GitHub issues](https://github.com/ESMValGroup/ESMValCore/issues).
 In your new issue, please describe your code, the figure it produces, and also include the contents of your `README` from above.
 Once created, please assign your issue to `valeriupredoi` and `remi-kazeroni` using the **Assignees** tab on the right.
 Take a note of your issue number, you will need it later.
-  - With the help of your partner from the ESMValTool technical development team, ensure that your code complies with the coding standards required by ESMValTool:
+  - With the help of your partner from the ESMValTool technical development team, ensure that your code complies with the coding standards required by ESMValTool.
   - Open a new draft pull request in ESMValCore's [Pull Requests](https://github.com/ESMValGroup/ESMValCore/pulls).
 When creating a pull request, the base branch should be `master` and the compare branch should be your branch name.
 Please make sure that you link to your issue number in the pull request description.
 Once created, please assign your pull request to `valeriupredoi` and `remi-kazeroni` using the **Assignees** tab on the right.
 Please use the **Labels** tab on the right hand side to assign the label **ipcc** to your pull request.
 Once you have created the pull request, GitHub will automatically test your code for compliance with ESMValTool standards and you are expected to fix any non-compliances before your pull request can be completed.
-Find here the checklist for pull requests in the documentation.
+Find [here](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/contributing.html#checklist-for-pull-requests) the checklist for pull requests in the documentation.
 Once your code passes automated testing, the ESMValTool team with review the pull request.
 You may receive some instructions on what needs to be changed before your code can be merged.
 Please work with your ESMValTool reviewer and discuss and address any further comments that they raise.
 Note that this process may take a while to run through.
 It is possible that the underlying ESVMalTool code will change and that you may need to bring in recent changes from the `master`.
 Please ask for help with this if needed.
 When your code passes both the automated and human review, your code is ready to be merged – congratulations!

 - **Prepare ESMValTool code**